int-brain-lab/paper-reproducible-ephys/figure9_10/README.md

 run_figure9_10(one)
 ```

-By default the mtnn models are not retrained and instead the trained models are downloaded.
-To retrain the models, the
+By default the data and trained models are downloaded and the figures reproduced.
+If you want to rerun the full analysis
-following can be run.
-N.B Training the models takes a couple of days
+the following can be run N.B Training takes a couple of days
 ```python

 from one.api import ONE